 When my daily routine clouds my head, staying at home won’t help.
 I have to move but going to the gym isn’t what’s needed.
-The simplest ways to fix the cabin fever, and find adventure at the same time, is to go for a walk or a bike ride.
+The simplest way to fix cabin fever, and find adventure at the same time, is to go for a walk or a bike ride.

 One Fourth of July I drove to the town of Richfield, in central Utah, to sell fireworks.
-It was supposed to be only a 2 day trip.
+It was supposed to be only a 2-day trip.
 Before heading home I decided to extend my trip and explore the mountains of the area.
-I had no maps ore knowledge of the area, I would see a mountain and drive in the direction of it.
+I had no maps or knowledge of the area, I would see a mountain and drive in the direction of it.
 When I was close enough I would hike it, even if there wasn’t a trail.
-Extra 300 miles and 2 added days into a 2 day trip, I headed home.
-It was and incredible adventure and certainly worth it.
+Extra 300 miles and 2 added days into a 2-day trip, I headed home.
+It was an incredible adventure and certainly worth it.

 Take photos, take notes, send postcards and please share your Amazing Life.